-World Boxing may decide that boxers complete Anti-doping Education activities before and/or during their participation in World Boxing Events as a condition of participation.
+World Boxing may decide that Athletes complete Anti-doping Education activities before and/or during their participation in World Boxing Events as a condition of participation.

-Failure by the boxer or support personnel to complete Anti-Doping Education activities as requested by World Boxing may result in the imposition of sanctions under World Boxing's disciplinary rules, unless the boxer provides a justification for such failure, which shall be assessed by World Boxing on a case by case basis.
+Failure by the Athlete or Support Personnel to complete Anti-Doping Education activities as requested by World Boxing may result in the imposition of sanctions under World Boxing's disciplinary rules, unless the Athlete provides a justification for such failure, which shall be assessed by World Boxing on a case by case basis.